gruunday/Panoptes/technical_manual/technical_manual.md

 > Metrics when sent with UDP to graphite do not show up in graphite but they do with TCP.
 This is still to be investigated further but the resoution is to use tcp for sending metrics.
 To optimise this workaround we plan to send metrics as a batch pickeled to avoid congesting wifi traffic with the monitoring system.

+> When testing metric fling we are trying to send a metric and also catch that metric going across the wire to the server.
+To do this we have had to create a work around where a thread sends metric on a loop and scapy will sniff and stop on the first one that matches a filter of what that metric should look like.
+More checks are then done on that packet, i.e. destination port.
+While this testing method is not ideal we are confident it the capablility of it catching most errors

+> While attempting to test the restart method for daemons the daemon will fork away from unittest causing errors.
+It is not known how this will be tested or it will be a redesign of how the restart method is implemented but it is a known defect.

 ## 5. Installation Guide

 > Insert readme.md before submition